youuwang/ice-lens-model/README.md

 python3 sen_ana.py
 ```

+The two Python files above are also included in the **postprocessing** folder.
 Typical results for senstivity analysis look like:

 <img src="N_lens_Sobol_tot.png" alt="Total Sobol' index for number of ice lenses" width="300" height="200">